[Back to Quiz]

 Paul: Nah, I've seen it a zillion times.
 I'd like to see something different.

-Brenda: Okay, let's see here.
+Brenda: Okay, let’s see here.
 Oh, how about this?
-On channel 2 at 9:00, there's a home improvement show about fixing anything around the house.
-We do have a few things that you could repair in the bathroom . . .
+On channel 2 at 9:00, there’s a home improvement show about fixing anything around the house.
+We do have a few things you could repair in the bathroom . . .

 Paul: Fixing things?
 Uh, boy, I'm beat.
 I think I'm going to hit the sack.